 In appreciation of this year's speakers sharing their time & efforts, donations to the Pickaway County Special Olympics will be made in their names.

-Pres.
-Gary concluded by asking us to recite the Rotary 4-Way Test.
+Meeting was concluded by reciting the Rotary 4-Way Test.

 Until next week...